Our lives are a series of adventures and stories. We are our stories.

 My instructors have been my mentors, my trusted word of advice, my friends.
 So I seriously took their advice and researched what to do to apply while I was studying for a second degree from UVic to study English with a Minor in Film Studies.
 I completed the minor in Film Studies during my year of study and recognized that being a part of a second degree program allowed me access to the Co-op program that can support work experience in a library before my application submission.
 So I sought out a co-op work placement (by asking for it), at the Victoria Native Friendship Centre's, Bruce Parisian Library for two terms in 2018-2019.
 Afterward, I worked at the UVIC McPherson Library into the summer of 2019.
 During January, I had applied to UBC's ischool for the MLIS program and found out I was accepted early Spring and began the program Sept 2019.

 I am now a graduate student in: MLIS--Masters In Library & Information Studies, with First Nations Curriculum Concentration (FNCC) at UBC.
 My Research Focus is Canadian Children's Literature and the construction of Indigenous Identity.
-I am focusing my research to consider how libraries can make actions toward reconciliation by providing access to Indigenous voices when books that represent an Indigenous person or experience lack the lived experience.
+My research considers how libraries can make actions toward reconciliation by providing access to Indigenous voices when books that represent an Indigenous person or experience-- lack the lived experience.
 For example, my recent work, a research video titled, Rethinking the Canon: A Contemporary Response to the 'Savage' Indian in the Cupboard, is a suggestion of an actionable response librarians can take toward reconciliation by adding a companion text to shelve with Lynne Reid Banks book the Indian in the Cupboard.
-The companion text I reccomend is Malian's Song by Marge Bruchac.
+The companion text I recommend is Malian's Song by Marge Bruchac.
 My research video is available on the University of British Columbia's Library website under the UBC's Critical Indigenous Literacy--Indigenous Children's Literature located here: https://guides.library.ubc.ca/c.php?g=703332&p=5141103

 I am interested in finding my forever home and work,